Alrysc/onb_docs/docs/lua/boolean_expressions.md

 Booleans are not the only types that can be used in a boolean expression.

-A value of any type, except for if the value is `nil` of `false`, will resolve to `true`.
+A value of any type, except for if the value is `nil` or `false`, will resolve to `true`.
 Both `nil` and `false` are treated as `false`.

 ```lua